Rah-Rah-Mitra/ip/AI.md

 # AI-Assisted iP Development Log

-This document chronicles the use of AI tools in the development of this project.
+This document chronicles my use of AI coding agents in the development of this project.
+The log is written from my perspective as the developer, detailing how I leveraged these tools to accelerate and enhance my workflow.

+## AI Tooling

+Throughout this project, I primarily utilized two AI coding agents:
-## Tooling: VS Code MCP Toolkit with Gemini

-The primary development environment utilizes the **VS Code MCP (Multi-platform Coding Platform) toolkit**, which integrates Google's Gemini model as an interactive coding agent.
-This setup allows for a conversational approach to software development directly within the IDE.
+1.  **Gemini (via VS Code MCP Toolkit):** My main development environment included the VS Code MCP (Multi-platform Coding Platform) toolkit, which integrates Google's Gemini model.
+This tool provides an interactive, conversational interface within the IDE, allowing me to prompt the agent to perform complex tasks like refactoring, code generation, and project-wide analysis.
+Its capabilities include:

-### Gemini Coding Agent Functionality

-The Gemini agent provides a suite of capabilities to accelerate development, including:

-*   **Code Generation and Modification:** Writing new code from scratch, refactoring existing code, and fixing bugs based on natural language prompts.
+    *   **Code Generation and Modification:** Writing new code, refactoring existing code, and fixing bugs based on natural language.
-*   **Codebase Comprehension:** Reading and analyzing the entire project to understand existing conventions, structures, and logic.
+    *   **Codebase Comprehension:** Reading and analyzing the project to understand conventions and logic.
-*   **File System Operations:** Creating, deleting, and modifying files and directories.
+    *   **File System Operations:** Creating, deleting, and modifying files.
-*   **Shell Command Execution:** Running build scripts, executing tests, and interacting with version control (Git) to manage the project lifecycle.
+    *   **Shell Command Execution:** Running builds, tests, and Git commands.
-*   **Search and Discovery:** Finding relevant code snippets, files, or configurations across the workspace.

-This integrated approach aims to minimize manual coding by leveraging AI to handle tasks ranging from simple boilerplate to complex logic implementation, allowing the developer to focus on high-level design and problem-solving.
+2.  **GitHub Copilot:** I also used GitHub Copilot for its powerful code completion and generation features.
+Copilot excels at generating code snippets, suggesting implementations, and creating comprehensive tests.
+I leveraged its capabilities to work on tasks in parallel by having it generate code in separate branches, which I could then review and merge.

 ---

 ## Week 2

-In Week 2, AI was heavily utilized to build the core application logic, covering features from Level 1 to Level 6.
-I assisted by generating the initial class hierarchy for tasks (`Task`, `Todo`, `Event`, `Deadline`) and implementing the primary user commands for adding, listing, marking, and deleting tasks.
-Additionally, I helped create the initial CI workflow file (`.github/workflows/ci.yml`) and configured it to run tests using a manual setup, establishing a baseline for automated testing before the introduction of a formal build tool.
+In Week 2, I heavily utilized the Gemini coding agent to build the core application logic, covering features from Level 1 to Level 6.
+I directed the agent to generate the initial class hierarchy for tasks (`Task`, `Todo`, `Event`, `Deadline`) and implement the primary user commands for adding, listing, marking, and deleting tasks.
+Additionally, I used it to create the initial CI workflow file (`.github/workflows/ci.yml`) and configure it to run tests with a manual setup, establishing a baseline for automated testing.

 ## Week 3

-Following the merge of the Gradle support branch in Week 3, the focus shifted to updating the build and test process.
-I assisted in transitioning the CI workflow to use Gradle.
-This involved modifying the `.github/workflows/ci.yml` file to replace the previous manual test execution commands with the appropriate Gradle tasks (e.g., `./gradlew build`).
-This change aligned the project's automated testing environment with its new Gradle-based build system.
+Following the merge of the Gradle support branch in Week 3, I focused on updating the build and test process.
+I used the Gemini agent to transition the CI workflow to use Gradle.
+This involved instructing it to modify the `.github/workflows/ci.yml` file, replacing the manual test execution commands with the appropriate Gradle tasks (e.g., `./gradlew build`), aligning the CI environment with the new build system.

 ## Week 4

-In Week 4, the application's command-line interface was replaced with a graphical user interface using JavaFX.
-I assisted in this transition by focusing on the UI's visual appeal.
-I generated the CSS stylesheets to define the look and feel of the application, creating rules for the main window layout and the dialog boxes used for conversations.
-This included styling for colors, fonts, and spacing.
-Furthermore, I helped link these stylesheets to the FXML layout files and apply specific CSS classes to elements, such as the bot's replies, to visually distinguish them from user inputs.
+In Week 4, I replaced the application's command-line interface with a graphical user interface using JavaFX.
+I leveraged the Gemini agent to handle the UI's visual styling.
+I prompted it to generate the CSS stylesheets that define the application's look and feel, including rules for the main window and dialog boxes.
+It also assisted in linking these stylesheets to the FXML layout files and applying specific CSS classes to elements to distinguish bot replies from user inputs.

 ## Week 5

-For the BCD-Extension increment in Week 5, AI was instrumental in two key areas: improving object-oriented design and adding a new trivia feature.
+For the B-CD/Extension increment in Week 5, I used the Gemini agent for two key tasks: improving the object-oriented design and adding a new trivia feature.

-First, I assisted in a major refactoring effort to enhance code quality.
-I identified duplicated logic in the `DeleteCommand`, `MarkCommand`, and `UnmarkCommand` classes and suggested abstracting it into new base classes like `MultiTaskCommand` and `UpdateStatusCommand`.
-I then helped perform this refactoring, reducing code redundancy and improving maintainability.
-I also assisted in modernizing the `Parser` by converting its logic to use Java Streams.
+First, I initiated a major refactoring effort by having the agent identify duplicated logic in the `DeleteCommand`, `MarkCommand`, and `UnmarkCommand` classes.
+Based on its analysis, I had it abstract the shared logic into new base classes (`MultiTaskCommand` and `UpdateStatusCommand`), which reduced code redundancy.
+I also used it to modernize the `Parser` by converting its logic to use Java Streams.

-Second, I accelerated the development of the new trivia feature by replicating the existing command design pattern.
-I analyzed the structure of commands like `ListCommand` and generated a parallel set of classes for the trivia functionality (`TriviaCommand`, `TriviaListCommand`, etc.), ensuring the new feature integrated seamlessly and consistently with the established application architecture.
+Second, I accelerated the development of the new trivia feature by instructing the agent to replicate the existing command design pattern.
+It analyzed the structure of commands like `ListCommand` and generated a parallel set of classes for the trivia functionality (`TriviaCommand`, `TriviaListCommand`, etc.), ensuring the new feature integrated consistently with the established architecture.

 ## Week 6

-*Observations and AI usage for this week...*
+In Week 6, I explored using GitHub Copilot and Codespaces to enhance the project's testing capabilities.
+I used the Copilot coding agent to generate comprehensive tests for the application, which it delivered as a series of pull requests that I then reviewed and merged.
+The testing was rigorous and significantly improved code quality.
+The agent's ability to work on a separate branch allowed me to continue my own development in parallel.
+Furthermore, Codespaces provided a cloud-based Linux environment, which allowed me to test the application's cross-platform compatibility and ensure it worked correctly on a different operating system.
+The overall experience with both Copilot and Codespaces was highly positive.